 Sec.
 3 Compliance with Texas Public Information Act (TPIA).
-The Board requires all U. T. System Administration, U. T. System institutional employees, and members of the Board to comply fully with the requirements of the Texas Public Information Act (TPIA) and to respond thoroughly, and appropriately, to all legal requests for information and in accordance with State and federal laws to all lawful requests as detailed in U. T. Systemwide Policy UTS139.
+The Board requires all U. T. System Administration, U. T. System institutional employees, and members of the Board to comply fully with the requirements of the Texas Public Information Act (TPIA) and to respond thoroughly, appropriately, and in accordance with State and federal laws to all lawful requests as detailed in U. T. Systemwide Policy UTS139.
 Any substantive changes to UTS139 require approval by the Board.